patpa99/OCC-backend/README.md

 Backend built with Node.js using Express.

-For more information read my master's thesis.
+For more information read my Master's thesis.